techenby/octoprint-sdk/README.md

 ## Contributing

 Thank you for considering contributing to OctoPrint SDK!
-You can read the contribution guide [here](.github/CONTRIBUTING.md).
+All pull requests are welcome, please follow the conventions set out in existing files.

 ## Security Vulnerabilities